yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_MDE_App_Package.md

 # 3: Deploy MDE application package

 ## What's covered in this section
-- Create Defender for Endtpoint (MDE) applicatino package for macOS in Intune portal
+- Create MDE applicatino package for macOS in Intune portal
-- Deploy MDE application package
+- Deploy the MDE application package to the target group

 ## Prerequistie
 - Access permission to Intune portal

-## Step 1: Create MDE App package
+## Create MDE App package and assign it to the group

 1. Open [Intune portal](https://aka.ms/memac)
 2. Go to **Apps** > **Monitor** > **Platforms** > **macOS**